emqx/emqx-docs/en_US/faq/faq.md

 ## Can I forward MQTT messages EMQX to other MQTT broker, like RabbitMQ?

 EMQX support forward messages to other MQTT broker.
 Using MQTT bridge, EMQX can forward messages of interested topics to other broker.
-Please refer to [Data Bridges](../data-integration/data-bridges.md).
+Please refer to [Sink and Source](../data-integration/data-bridges.md).

 ## Can I forward messages from EMQX to MQTT services hosted on public cloud?